 You can find a wealth of resources covering business formation and operation on the State of Michigan government website.

-This website assists small and medium Michigan businesses with:
+This website assists small and medium Michigan businesses with the following:

 - Starting a business